vyos/vyos-documentation/docs/configexamples/ha.rst

    set nat source rule 10 translation address '203.0.113.1'

-Configure conntrack-sync and disable helpers
+Configure conntrack-sync and enable helpers
 --------------------------------------------

-Most conntrack modules cause more problems than they're worth, especially in a complex network.
-Turn them off by default, and if you need to turn them on later, you can do so.
+Conntrack modules are disabled by default because they cause more problems than they're worth, especially in a complex network.
+You can enable them manually if you wish.

 .. code-block:: none

-   set system conntrack modules ftp disable set system conntrack modules gre disable set system conntrack modules nfs disable set system conntrack modules pptp disable set system conntrack modules sip disable set system conntrack modules tftp disable
+   set system conntrack modules ftp set system conntrack modules gre

 Now enable replication between nodes.
 Replace eth0.201 with bond0.201 on the hardware router.